Aschulz94/rSICB_Planning/README.md

 These materials were originally developed by **Andrew K. Schulz**, **David L. Hu**, and **Joseph R. Mendelson III** for the regional Southeastern Society of Integrative & Comparative Biology Conference.

 Questions, suggestions, and improvements are welcome—please open an issue or submit a pull request.
+These documents/surveys/etc. were implemented by [Andrew Schulz](https://www.schulzscience.com/) during the fall 2021 regional Southeastern Society of Integrative & Comparative Biology Conference.

 ---

-⭐ If you find this repository useful, consider giving it a star!

-## Contact

-These documents/surveys/etc. were implemented by [Andrew Schulz](https://www.schulzscience.com/) during the fall 2021 regional Southeastern Society of Integrative & Comparative Biology Conference

-Give a ⭐ if you like.